MilanCiric/mc01ds/README.md

     - **```void invertionSort()```** - Function for sorting elements
     - **```void insertInSorted(SLLNode<T> *ptr)```** - insert a new node into sorted list without destruct order after sort, when it's pointer is passed
     - **```void insertInSorted(T el)```** - insert a new node into sorted list without destruct order after sort, when it's information is passed

+For example, creation of single linked list of ObjType elements will be: **```SLList<ObjType> list```** List don't need initial value, beacue, list can exists even if it empty, so simpy adding one element into the list we get the list, and so on.

 5. ## Hash Tables (Chainned and Scattered)